Kolmogorov-Arnold Networks: Complete Implementation Guide

 # Extend grid for B-spline computation

-= (grid_range[1] - grid_range[0]) / grid_size
+h = (grid_range[1] - grid_range[0]) / grid_size

-h = torch.cat([
+extended_grid = torch.cat([

-extended_grid 0] - spline_order * h, grid_range[0], h),
+torch.arange(grid_range[0] - spline_order * h, grid_range[0], h),

-1] + h, grid_range[1] + (spline_order + 1) * h, h)
+torch.arange(grid_range[1] + h, grid_range[1] + (spline_order + 1) * h, h)

-])self.register_buffer('extended_grid', extended_grid)
+self.register_buffer('extended_grid', extended_grid)

 # Learnable coefficients for B-spline